Texas Alimony Attorney Ensuring Your Interests Are Protected

 Flower Mound family lawyer assists divorcing couples with spousal support

-Retaining a trusted and experienced divorce attorney can help you convince the court of your need for support, increasing the chance that alimony will be awarded.
+Retaining a trusted and experienced divorce attorney can help you convince the court of your need for support, thereby increasing the chance the court will order alimony.
 Alternatively, I can also work to convince the judge that your ex-spouse does not need spousal support or needs less than he or she asked for.

 Caring advocate striving for your peace of mind

 At Ilarraza Law, P.C., I represent clients who are seeking alimony as well as those who will be required to pay it.
 My clients are often concerned about whether they are required to pay alimony if their circumstances change.
 Others come to me when they are not receiving spousal maintenance payments specified by the divorce agreement.
 I can help you present evidence to the court as to why the amount you pay should be decreased, or request that the court properly enforce the existing alimony agreement.

 My goal is to ensure a fair result that protects your standard of living.

 Call Ilarraza Law today at (214) 646-3253 for more information or a Texas family law attorney free consultation.

 How do property division and alimony relate?

 The Texas Family Code states that a court’s determination of spousal maintenance is separate from the division of community property.